Here is your guide to the Best International ETF in Australia for 2020.

 Vanguard VTS Review

-VTS remains a fan favourite and up until VGS was launched in 2014, VTS when combined with VEU was the best international ETF to invest in to get global exposure.
+VTS remains a fan favourite and up until VGS was launched in 2014, VTS when combined with VEU were the best international ETFs to invest in to get global exposure.

 Let’s review what makes VTS interesting: